jayamanikharyono/airflow-dag-action/README.md

 ### Examples of usage scenarios

-Want to test airflow DAGs on folder tests/dags, requirements file in tests/requirements.txt and airflow variable file tests/var.json
+Want to test airflow DAGs on folder tests/dags with a given plugins in tests/plugins, requirements file in tests/requirements.txt, airflow variable file tests/var.json, and airflow connection on file in tests/conns.json

 - Provide your dependency files `requirements.txt` to test your python dependencies
 - Your `var.json` to test your variables